 An ice machine that must produce ice in the heat is like a runner sprinting against the wind.
 As the wind blows, he must push harder to keep the same pace.
-Similarly, when your ice maker produces ice in a hot environment, the heat works against it and forces it to work harder.
-This causes your ice machine to produce far less ice than it can at optimal, cooler temperatures.
-High heat can even cause the machine to shut down altogether.
+Similarly, when your ice cube maker produces ice in a hot environment, the heat works against it and forces it to work harder.
+This causes your automatic ice machine to produce far less ice than it can at optimal, cooler temperatures.
+High heat can even cause the machine to shut down all together.

 Luckily, there are ways to ensure your restaurant ice machine runs smoothly all through the season.

 Cleaning and Preventive Maintenance